yakomaxa/load_fcz_PyMOL/README.md

 # License

-Follows PyMOL's and foldcomp lisence.
+Follows PyMOL's and foldcomp license.

 I'm not aware how to contribute to PyMOL software.
 Your advice will help.